MikeTannenbaum/digital-garden-jekyll-template/_notes/my digital ecosystem.md

 It's been a long [[evolution of the ecosystem]], and hopefully I'm at a comfortable place where I can focus more on the work than on the system.

 > If you would like to setup your own digital garden, I wrote a note on how mine is made through my [[Obsidian Jekyll workflow]].

+## 🚧 ⚠️ Rough Terrain Ahead ⚠️ 🚧
+> *🛑  **What's this?** ✍️  This whole note is a work in progress, but the below part is really rough.
+So why's it here? [[Share ideas before they’re ready]].*

+## On Saturday, August 14, 2021 I'm thinking about how Craft—which I've immersed myself in for months now—might not be the right tool as my daily driver
+It's a little bit too...sleek.

+The plain text of Obsidian is becoming a compelling argument for spending more time in here.
+It's not as distracting as all Craft's capabilities like formatting and organization.
+While those sound minor, there's near-endless beauty in the simplicity of Obsidian's text editor and the power of its back-end system.

+Perhaps I can break it this way:
+- Ideas emerge while writing in Obsidian
+- Work gets done within Craft

+Those are two different types of work which lead to two different outcomes.
+Progression of ideas against progression of projects.

+[[A knowledge worker’s toolkit needs to be well-rounded]], so I'm OK with it for the time being.

+The joy of *only* having to deal with text and nothing more means I can focus 100% on the documentation of my thoughts, without regard for organization

+### Here's what kickstarted the above thought exploration:

+- Draft is for capturing fleeting thoughts, ideas, and notes
+- Craft is for collecting materials from around the internet, organizing and structuring information and knowledge, and sharing parts of the process in a casual way
+- Obsidian is for building ideas over time and taking daily notes